-This photograph dates from around 1958 when William Briggs was the publican.
+The above photograph dates from around 1958 when William Briggs was the publican.
 He held the licence for twenty years between 1952 and 1972.
-The pub's location can be seen on the map extract to the right.
-Note that there was a large malthouse on the opposite corner of Wilton Street.
-Ironically, during the First World War the buildings were owned by Ansell's, arch rivals to Mitchell's and Butler's.
-The malthouse was previously operated by Showell's of Langley Green.
-In the 19th century however it was sole proprietors who were listed at this address.
-For example, in 1892 Thomas Swift was listed as the maltster, whilst in 1879, it was the business concern of James Poole.
+The pub's location can be seen on the 1888 map extract below.
+Note that there was a large malthouse on the opposite corner of Wilton Street at this time.
+Ironically, during the First World War the malthouse was owned by Ansell's, arch rivals to Mitchell's and Butler's - not that the Cape Hill brewery were operating the Bell Inn at this stage in its history.
+However, they would later take over the Bell Inn.

 In addition to catering for travellers or transients by offering accommodation, the Bell Inn was involved in a number of local social or sporting activities that ensured a constant level of trade throughout the calendar.
 For example, John Forbes organised pigeon shoots on the grounds behind the pub at a time when there were still some open fields in the locality.
 These shoots were quite grand affairs during which an early lunch was served to those participating in the sport.

 Referring back to the plan above, it can be seen that the property of the Bell Inn was quite extensive and there was an entrance to the rear of the premises along Wilton Street.
 Whatever activity took place in these buildings John Forbes was seemingly not interested in engaging in them himself, preferring to rent out the property for others to try and make a living.
-In 1864 he advertised part of the property [probably the corner shop that later became the off licence] as "shopping, six lights, well-built and stabling with lock-up coach-house."
+In 1864 he advertised part of the property [possibly the corner shop that later became the off licence] as "shopping, six lights, well-built and stabling with lock-up coach-house."

 The licence of the Bell Inn was transferred from John Forbes to Isaiah Williams in October 1865.
 However, his stay at the pub was brief and by 1868 John Bennett was mine host.
 He and his wife Sarah were born in Gloucestershire and their time at the Bell Inn could be viewed as a natural progression in terms of movement for they had earlier kept a pub in the city centre before moving out to Lozells and then they drifted a little further out to Birchfield.

-In the early 1880's the shop next to the Bell on the corner of Wilton Street was occupied by the grocer John Pugh.
+In the early 1880s the shop next to the Bell on the corner of Wilton Street was occupied by the grocer John Pugh.
 The Bell meanwhile was now being run by Oxford-born Adam Powell.
 He was the son of William Powell, an attorney;s clerk turned accountant who had relocated to Duddeston when the publican was a small boy.
 The Powell family later moved to Victoria Road and Adam, like three of his brothers, found work in the jewellery quarter.
-Taking over as landlord of the Bell Inn, he remained for much of the 1880's.
+Taking over as landlord of the Bell Inn, he remained for much of the 1880s.

-I have not seen the deeds for the Bell Inn but other documents seem to point to him being the proprietor of the business rather than being a tenant of the property.
+I have not seen the deeds for the Bell Inn but other documents seem to point to Adam Powell being the proprietor of the business rather than being a tenant of the property.
 It would seem that Adam Powell had a penchant for the green baize for he installed a billiards hall at the Bell Inn.
 The table would have provided a venue for keen players in the locality but it also played host to exhibition games and competitions.
 For example, in 1885 a "Grand Match between John Roberts Jnr., Champion, and H. Coles [Champion of the Midlands]."
 Tickets priced between 2 and 3 shillings were sold for the afternoon and evening sessions of this contest.